Thai Airways Logo

 Thai Airways International Logo

 In 2005, the logo was transformed but retained its authenticity.
-It still features an elegant pattern with curved ends associated with flowing silk and the orchid flower.
+It still features an elegant pattern with curved ends, evoking the feel of flowing silk and the orchid flower.
 Only the color scheme changed: gold became yellow, purple turned blue, and pink acquired a darker shade.
 This innovation made the emblem more expressive and versatile.